-Before the Bookshow tour, which was established in 2003, with funding from Arts Council England I had organised a number of tours with Arts Council England support again for African (Zimbabwe and Ghana), Russian, German, Portuguese, Italian, Portuguese and French writers in translation, as well as a tour entitled Mother Tongues which was a celebration of non English language poets and included poets from Chile, India, Iran, Guyana, China and Hungary.
+Before the Bookshow tour, which was established in 2003, with funding from Arts Council England I had organised a number of tours with Arts Council England support again for African (Zimbabwe and Ghana), Russian, German, Portuguese, Italian and French writers in translation, as well as a tour entitled Mother Tongues which was a celebration of non English language poets and included poets from Chile, India, Iran, Guyana, China and Hungary.

 So it was an obvious step to try to do something next about children’s books in translation!